-

 To have a children’s table or not?
 That is the question.

-It all depends on the age of the children ~ I wouldn’t recommend children under 5 sit at a table by themselves without older siblings present.
+It all depends on the age of the children – I wouldn't recommend children under 5 sit at a table by themselves without older siblings or parents present.

-The pros of having a children’s table are that the children are all contained in one area so that you / the caterers can easily provide their mini meals / lunch boxes / activity packs / favours etc. and the children can chat away and be messy without parents constantly shhhing them.
+The children are all contained in one area so that you / the caterers can easily provide their mini meals / lunch boxes / activity packs / favours etc. and the children can chat away and be messy without parents constantly shhhing them.
 Also parents get a bit of a break and can relax with a glass of wine / champagne over dinner.

 via Smooth Dude